Drainage in your landscape is one of those things you never really think about — you always just assume it’s there.

 Excess water is bad enough.
 But when it freezes and expands, the potential for damage increases.
 The frozen water pushes against your foundation and paved surfaces, causing heaving, cracking, and structural damage.

-Drainage Solutions To Drain Water Away From Your Home
+Drainage Solutions To Divert Water Away From Your Home

 There are a variety of solutions, depending on the exact problem and the characteristics of your property.